-PT customers' interruptible service.
-Limiting the rate increase to 1.5 times the system average for any class is just and reasonable, supported by the evidence, and consistent with GURA Chapter 104 (Rates and Services).
-As such, the Examiners recommend using the results of the CCOSS as a guide, but limiting the increase to 1.5 times the system average.
-Using the Examiners' recommended revenue requirement of \$380,821,971 results in a PT capacity charge of \$5.47, which is 54 percent of the resulting CG charge.
+Using the Examiners' recommended revenue requirement, limiting the rate increase to 1.5 times the system average results in a PT capacity charge of \$5.47-which is 54 percent of the resulting CG charge.
 This ratio is between the ratio from GUD No. 10000-64 percent-and the current ratio of 53 percent.
 The resulting rates, revenue allocation, and percentage increases are shown in the table below.